By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 Prerequisites: You must be at the home directory (status bar should read

-) and have only one folder called "Sample Folder".
+In Home Directory) and have only one folder called "Sample Folder".
 To get this configuration, you can delete all data files except for the jar file and relaunch the application. -

 Test case: